Chip Wilson: Business career

+Controversy and influence

+Wilson openly shared that he came up with name "Lululemon" because he felt that the difficulty Japanese people have in pronouncing the "L" sound would be beneficial to the company's marketing efforts in Japan.

+Wilson has often mentioned the influence of philosopher Ayn Rand on shaping his entrepreneurial and personal philosophy, often alluding to passages from the novel Atlas Shrugged.
+This influence was so strong at Lululemon that they once produced shopping bags with the phrase "Who is John Galt?" printed on them.

 Awards and honors

+In 2004, Ernst & Young named Wilson its Canadian Entrepreneur of the Year for Innovation and Marketing.

 In 2012, Wilson was named Distinguished Entrepreneur of the Year by University of Victoria's Gustavson School of Business, with Gustavson stating that "Chip Wilson exemplifies the values of a visionary entrepreneur...We tell our students to do something they are passionate about.
-Chip is an excellent role model for them — he's built an enormously successful organization doing what he loves.”
+Chip is an excellent role model for them — he's built an enormously successful organization doing what he loves."

 In 2014, Wilson and his wife, Shannon Wilson, received honorary doctorates from the Emily Carr University of Art and Design.
 One year later, they received honorary doctorates from the Kwantlen Polytechnic University.

 In 2018, Wilson was inducted into the Business Laureates of British Columbia Hall of Fame.

 Wealth and investments

 Wilson is listed on the Forbes World Billionaires List, currently ranked the 574th richest person in the world.
 He is also credited by Business Insider and Forbes as being the 8th richest person in Canada.

 Wilson is a partner with Anta Sports, a sportswear company based in Jinjiang China, with whom he purchased Amer Sports after looking to acquire Amer on his own.
 Wilson acquired a 20.65% stake in the joint venture that acquired Amer, along with Anta and FountainVest Partners.

 While no longer the CEO of Lululemon, Wilson remains the largest individual shareholder in the company, with 10,955,225 shares or 8.75%, as of July 2, 2021.

-Philanthropy
+In 2016, he consolidated all of his personal and business interests into the Vancouver-based holding company called House of Wilson.

+As of October 2024, his net worth is estimated at $5.3 billion, making him the 11th richest Canadian, and 626th in the world.